YoshidaLeo/HackFresno2019/README.md

 In the code you can change the name of the DB, username and password to suit your needs.

+In the `.php` files you will have to change the username, password, database and table name.

 To run a php server use the command `php -S localhost:8000`

 Then type `localhost:8000/Website/main.html` on your web browser to run the Website